Faculty & Staff

 Mrs. Destiny Mangan

 Mrs. Barbara Hilson

 Rabun County Primary School Counselor

 The primary school counseling program is available to all students at RCPS.
-Our school counselor, Carolyn Dillard, has a Master's Degree in counseling from Clemson University.

 - classroom guidance - which is preventive and covers topics including social skills, conflicts resolution, study skills and career awareness.